YowSiaoKang/tp/docs/DeveloperGuide.md

 **Main Success Scenario**:
 1. User requests to remove an availability from an existing volunteer.
-2. User enters the availability to be removed.
-3. The system displays a success message and updates the volunteer's availability.
+2. The system displays a success message and updates the volunteer's availability.

 Use Case ends.

 **Extensions**:

-- 1a.
+- 2a.
 User enters an invalid volunteer.
-    - 1a1.
+    - 2a1.
 Match shows an error message.
     - Use case ends.

-- 2a.
+- 2b.
 User enters invalid availability.
-    - 2a1.
+    - 2b1.
 Match shows an error message.
     - Use case ends.
-- 2b.
+- 2c.
 User enters a valid availability but volunteer does not have that availability.
-    - 2b1.
+    - 2c1.
 Match shows an error message.
     - Use case ends.

 **UC08: Assign a volunteer to an activity**